 Spice Cake with Maple Syrup Cream Cheese Icing

 My baking is simple, and with incorporating Ayurveda into it I use wholesome, fresh ingredients, organic when possible, and some substitutions to create healthy, balanced, yummy desserts:

-• instead of using vegetable oil, which are heavily refined, I use melted ghee.
+instead of using vegetable oil, which are heavily refined, I use melted ghee.
 Read the benefits of ghee here.
 Olive oil or coconut oil is also an option.
-Coconut oil is heavy, and can be aggravating if you have chronic digestive issues, specifically if you have a kledaka kapha imbalance.
+Coconut oil is heavy, and can be aggravating for several reasons—for example, if you have chronic digestive issues, you have a kledaka kapha imbalance, you have coconut regularly living north of the equator.

-• eggs and milk together are common ingredients in cakes and batters.
-Since milk is not compatible with just about any food except grains and sugar, I use arrowroot or tapioca flour as the binding agent.
+eggs and milk together are common ingredients in cakes and batters.
+Milk is a rich, heavy food with lot of soma energy.
+Since milk is not compatible with just about any food except grains and sugar, I sometimes use arrowroot or tapioca flour as the binding agent instead of eggs.

-• instead of refined sugar, I turn to unrefined or less refined cane sugar such as sucanat and muscovado.
+instead of refined sugar, I turn to unrefined or less refined cane sugar such as sucanat and muscovado.
 Honey is best not used in baking as it turns toxic when heated.
-When using maple syrup as your sweetener of choice you will need to add about more flour, about 2 Tablespoons.
+When using maple syrup as your sweetener of choice you will need to add about 2 Tablespooons more flour.

-• yeast causes bloating and gas and can lead to digestive issues; for example, when making pizza, I go with a flatbread like a simple chapati
+yeast causes bloating and gas and can lead to digestive issues; for example, when making pizza, I go with a flatbread like a simple chapati for the crust.

-• I use soma salt in my cooking and baking.
-Soma salt is a Himalayan rock salt with a cooling property- not aggravating for pitta dosha, and is high in minerals.
-In Ayurveda’s ancient text Charak Samhita, it is considered the best salt of the eight types listed.
+I use soma salt in my cooking and baking.
+Soma salt is a rock salt with a cooling property- not aggravating for pitta dosha, and is high in minerals.
+In Ayurveda’s ancient text Charak Samhita, Soma salt is considered the best salt of the eight types listed.

+Spice Cake with Maple Syrup Cream Cheese Icing